-With one day free in Bali before heading off an adventure what do you do?
-The obvious answer is rent a cheap surfboard, enjoy the beach and have a beer at sunset.
+With one day free in Bali before heading off on an adventure, what do you do?
+The obvious answer is to rent a cheap surfboard, enjoy the beach and have a beer at sunset.
 But that’s all a little too cliche for me.
-Instead, I joined Mike Corey, who is an abandoned place world explorer, for an epic adventure.
-By the way yes that it is Mike’s job title, he roams the world exploring abandoned places and visiting unbelievable festivals.
-You can check out his Youtube by clicking here.

-Our plan was to head north to the ‘Ghost Palace’ Hotel in Bedugul also known as the Bedugul Taman Hotel.
-Joining us was Cody Duncan who is @thenomad on Instagram.
+Our plan was to head north to the ‘Ghost Palace’, an abandoned hotel in Bedugul, Bali also known as the Bedugul Taman Hotel.
 We crammed on a moped as you do in Bali and weaved our way through traffic from Kuta all the way to Bedugul in just over an hour.
-We had read a little about the abandoned hotel in Bali but there was no concrete information on if there was security, risks or even… ghosts.
+We had read a little about the abandoned hotel in Bali but there was no concrete information on if there was security, risks, or even… ghosts.

 Here’s what we know about the ‘Ghost Palace’ Hotel in Bali